bohyunshin/recommender/README.md

 - There are lots of algorithms in recommender system starting from item-based recommendation, matrix factorization to deep-learning based recommendation.
 - To understand better, this repository provides implementation of various recommender algorithms using pytorch or custom learning methods.
 - Also, we not only offer implementation code but also pipelines for training recommender models with various implicit / explicit data (movielens, yelp, netflix etc..)
-- By comparing metric (ndcg, hit ratio etc..) between different dataset and algorithm, figure out which algorithm is suitable for specific situation.
+- By comparing metric (ndcg, mAP etc..) between different dataset and algorithm, figure out which algorithm is suitable for specific situation.

 ## Current algorithm implementation list